The Best Things to Do in Kanchanaburi

 Hike and Swim in the Erawan Falls National Park

 This is one of the most photogenic places in Thailand, and you should not miss out on a day trip here.
-The Erawan National Park is about an hour drive from Nam Tok or 1.5 from Kanchanaburi town and the perfect place for a hike and swim.
+The Erawan National Park is about an hour’s drive from Nam Tok or 1.5 from Kanchanaburi town and the perfect place for hiking and swimming.
 Especially in the dry months, when the turquoise water will make it to a picture-perfect scenery.

-Due to large tour groups flocking here to take pictures, it is advisable to get there early in the morning if you want to walk and swim in peace.
+Due to large tour groups flocking here to take pictures, getting there early in the morning is advisable if you want to walk and swim in peace.
 There is an entrance of 300 Baht, and beware that this place closes at 4.00 pm.
-Walking up to the 7-tiers multi-levelled pools is indeed one of the top-rated things to do in Kanchanaburi, I highly recommend.
+Walking up to the 7-tiers multi-levelled pools is indeed one of the top-rated things to do in Kanchanaburi, and I highly recommend.

 Visit the Srinakarin Dam

-The Srinakarin Dam is just 15 min drive north of Erawan National Park.
-This is a massive hydroelectric plant on the River Kwai Yai which produces most of the power for the city of Bangkok.
-There is no public transportation to this place, but if you are driving visiting the water reservoir is worth your time.
-The whole area is scenic and peaceful for further walking and a lovely café for a break.
+The Srinakarin Dam is just 15 15-minute drive north of Erawan National Park.
+This is a massive hydroelectric plant on the River Kwai Yai, which produces most of the power for the city of Bangkok.
+There is no public transportation to this place, but visiting the water reservoir is worth your time if you drive.
+The area is scenic, peaceful for further walking, and a lovely café for a break.
 You can also stay overnight.

 Take a dip into the Hindad Hot Springs

 You will be surprised, but this region also offers some great hot springs spots.
 And the Hindad Hot Spring is a hidden treasure of Kanchanaburi.
 While it is not popular among international visitors, locals flock here in large numbers.
-This natural SPA has three pools, and each has a different hot thermal water temperature.
+This natural spa has three pools with different hot thermal water temperatures.

-You can take a dip in each from 36 to 40 C and then walk into the icy cold river water just a few steps nearby so that you get the Kneipp effect.
+You can dip in each from 36 to 40 C and then walk into the icy cold river water just a few steps nearby to get the Kneipp effect.
 Next to being a relaxing spot, there is also an onsite Thai Massage.
-There is a small entrance fee for foreigners 60 Baht and 20 Bath for Thai.
-Get there early, before 8.00 am if you want to avoid the crowd.
+There is a small entrance fee for foreigners, 60 Baht, and 20 Bath for Thai.
+Get there before 8.00 am if you want to avoid the crowd.

 Visit the Elephants World

 In the Kanchanaburi region, many elephant camps offer rides on elephants.
-However, wildlife conservation groups discourage from riding elephants in Thailand, and so do I. If you’d like to come close to wildlife, I recommend ElephantsWorld, is a different kind of experience where you will interact with the animals.
-You will wash them, feed them, and learn about them, without having the elephants to perform or entertain visitors.
-Many volunteers are living at this camp: a non-profit organisation that uses all the money to fund the project.
+However, wildlife conservation groups are discouraged from riding elephants in Thailand, and so do I. If you’d like to come close to wildlife, I recommend ElephantsWorld, a different experience where you will interact with the animals.
+You will wash, feed, and learn about them without having the elephants perform or entertain visitors.
+Many volunteers are living at this camp, a non-profit organisation that uses all its money to fund the project.

 A floating Raft House

 In Kanchanaburi Town, I stayed at the River Kwai Bridge Resort.
-This is only 5 min walk from the bridge and the Art Gallery and War Museum.
+This is a 5-minute walk from the bridge, Art Gallery and War Museum.

-In Nam Tok, in the Kanchanaburi Province, I stayed at the Boutique Raft Resort and loved the unique experience of staying on a rafting house.
+In Nam Tok, in the Kanchanaburi Province, I stayed at the Boutique Raft Resort and loved the unique experience of staying in a rafting house.

 How to get to Kanchanaburi from Bangkok

 From Bangkok, the easiest way is to take a bus from the Southern Terminal Bus Station (Sai Tai Mai) or Mochit (The Northern Bus Terminal).
-A one-way ticket will cost you between 100-150 Baht.
+A one-way ticket will cost you between 100 and 150 Baht.
 There are however smaller vans and coaches that you can book online through 12Go.Asia.

 Getting around in Kanchanaburi Town and Province

-Tuk-Tuk taxi services are the way to get around unless you want to walk.
+Tuk-tuk taxi services are the way to get around unless you want to walk.
 But the city is quite spread out, and you will need a car or a taxi to move around.
-A tuk-tuk taxi will cost you between 40-150 BHAT depending on the destination.
-There are also taxi on scooters if you prefer more adventure.
+Depending on the destination, a tuk-tuk taxi will cost you between 40 and 150 BHAT.
+There are also taxis on scooters if you prefer more adventure.

-To get around from the city to more destinations like Nam Tok the Train via the Death Railway is the way to go.
-While there may be buses that take you on a day tour to Nam Tok and the Erawan Waterfalls, hiring a car is another good alternative if you prefer moving around independently.
+To get around from the city to more destinations like Nam Tok, the Train via the Death Railway is the way to go.
+While buses may take you on a day tour to Nam Tok and the Erawan Waterfalls, hiring a car is another good alternative if you prefer to move around independently.
 There is much to see in the Kanchanaburi region.

 Pin it for Later!

-More Posts For Your Travels in Asia and South East Asia:
+More Posts For Your Solo Travels to South East Asia:

 How to spend 3 Days in Bangkok